-Ana and her daughter Emily came to Legal Services seeking assistance from our Citizenship program.
+Ana and her daughter Emily came to Catholic Charities of Southern New Mexico Legal Services seeking assistance from our Citizenship program.
 Ana is a single, working mother who was born and raised in Las Cruces.
 When Ana became pregnant with Emily at the young age of 13, she was sent to Mexico to give birth through a midwife.
-Ana returned to the United States with Emily shortly after the birth and continued living in Las Cruces.
-Although Emily, now 18 years old, had lived her whole life in the United States and dreamed of becoming a nurse, she did not have any legal status and had no formal birth record, which prevented her from enrolling in certain educational and training programs.
-Our office assisted Emily in applying for derivative citizenship, whereby her mother was able to transmit her citizenship directly to Emily although she was born abroad.
+Ana returned to the United States with Emily shortly after the birth, and continued living in Las Cruces.
+Although Emily, now 18 years old, had lived her whole life in the United States and dreamed of becoming a nurse, she did not have any legal status and had no formal birth record, which prevented her from enrolling in certain education and training programs.
+Our office assisted Emily in applying for derivative citizenship, whereby her mother was able to transmit her citizenship directly to Emily even though she was born abroad.
 Within several months, Emily received a certificate of US citizenship and is finally able to pursue a career in nursing.
 In a letter to our office, Emily said: “Thank you for all the support you have given me.
 I will always remember how much you have helped me.
 You have changed my life more than you know and I will always be grateful.
 May God bless you!”

 A YOUNG ENTREPRENEUR